-Currently there are centres running in India, UK, USA, Kenya and now in Australia – Both in Melbourne, VIC and Perth, WA.
+Currently there are other centres running in India, UK, USA, Kenya and Australia.

 BAAL PRAVRUTI (CHILD WELFARE ACTIVITIES)

 Child welfare activities are primarily organised fortnightly at a centre (Kendra).

 Prathna, Bhajan and Dhoon (Prayers/Singing/Chanting) – Prayers form a very important session during which the children recite and sing Shishukunj prayers and are made aware of the meanings of the verse/stanza.
 It forms the basis of spiritual realisation and oneness with the almighty.